Expium/web-forms-for-jira/readme.md

 issueType - Either a string, or a function that takes the inquiry object and returns a string, that is used to determine the type of the issue to be created.
-It takes an object that has the values in the form as fields, named according to the inquiryField names.
+It takes as a parameter an object that has the values in the form as fields, named according to the inquiryField names.
 It should return a string that matches a issue type specified in the issueTypes object.

 summary - Either a string, or a function that takes the inquiry object and